How to uninstall a printer from your Mac

 How to delete a printer on your Mac

-1. Click on the Apple menu and choose System Preferences.
+1. Click the Apple menu and choose System Settings.

 How to uninstall printer drivers on your Mac

-Deleting a printer in System Preferences makes it unavailable in the Print dialog box.
+Deleting a printer in System Settings makes it unavailable in the Print dialog box.
 However, it doesn’t uninstall it completely.
 To do that, you need to remove all the files on your Mac when you installed the drivers.
 If the printer manufacturer has an uninstaller (which should be in a folder in your Applications folder), the easiest way is to follow this instruction:

 1. Navigate to your Applications folder and look for a folder with the name of the printer manufacturer.